biotz/academy/docs/How-to guides/How to create a schema.md

 The data transformation functionality allows users to apply scaling and offsetting during data ingestion.
-Data tranfromation includes advanced options such as the application of scaling and offsetting.
+Data transformation includes advanced options such as the application of scaling and offsetting.
 This feature allows users to adjust their data more precisely during the ingestion process, this will be applicable to the following item types.

 - Integer
 - Integer, as text